 Finally, employers will have different policies about their employees earning extra money.
 So, make sure to check your employment contract and consult with your company’s HR department before going ahead.

 Looking for help?
-These companies can assist you obtain the correct licence and permit:
+These companies can help you get the correct licence and permit: